kenshohara/3D-ResNets/README.md

 This is the torch code for the following paper:

 Kensho Hara, Hirokatsu Kataoka, and Yutaka Satoh,
-"Learning Spatio-Temporal Features with 3D Residual Networks for Action Recognition".
+"Learning Spatio-Temporal Features with 3D Residual Networks for Action Recognition"

+The paper will appear in ICCV 2017 Workshop (Chalearn).

 ## Citation
 If you use this code or pre-trained models, please cite the following: